open-pioneer/trails-starter/docs/tutorials/HowToTranslateAnApp.md

 Add the defined keys to all yaml files.

 The `interpolation.value` key uses a placeholder for `name`.
-In result the passed value of `name` will replace the placeholder.
+In the rendered text the passed value of `name` will replace the placeholder.

 ### Plurals